 Test: SNS Herning and the Stark cardigan

-There are some really great knitwear brands out there and, in my opinion, SNS Herning is one of them.
+There are some very nice knitwear brands out there and in my opinion SNS Herning is one of them.

 I discovered it in the pages of BonneGueule, which is why I wanted to share my opinion with the community.